QI

 Retraction

-Measured at the close — the only exit a reader can actually act on — the raw directional layer has no positive expectancy.
-With accuracy at a coin flip (49.5%) and wins and losses roughly symmetric at the close, the realised directional return per signal is indistinguishable from zero.
+Measured at the close — the only exit a reader can actually act on — the favourable/adverse asymmetry does not survive.
+With directional accuracy near even (52.9% at 24h, and concentrated in down-breaks rather than spread across the book) and wins and losses roughly symmetric in size at the close, the realised hold-to-close return per signal is small and not one we would underwrite as a tradeable edge.
 We withdraw the v1.1 expected-value claim in full, and we publish no expected-value, risk/reward, or realised-edge figure as a headline anywhere.
 The asymmetry is reported above only to explain the error, not to bank it.

 What survives the correction is the honest part of v1.1, which we keep: this is the raw input layer, not a strategy; it detects structure, it grades itself in public, and it makes no tradeable claim.
 The excursion data remains in the log as a description of how far price moves around a signal — useful context for downstream work that builds its own exits, and nothing a reader should price as edge.